erthalion/erthalion.github.io/_posts/2014-04-21-endless-paginator.markdown

 comments: true
 ---

 A little bit about my new program-frankenstein.
-Now it is a endless `Paginator` for Django.
+Now it is an endless `Paginator` for Django.
 It sounds crazy, isn't?

 Standart Django `Paginator` uses the `count()` function for the verification of page number.
 It is converted to the `SELECT COUNT(*) ...` query, of course.
 But as I was explained (I really don't know, maybe it's just an exaggeration - you can post your opinion in the commentaries), this is not a such lightweight query, as we want for the paginated rest api, because of the [MVCC][mvcc] in PostgreSQL.